FAU-LAP/NOMAD-CAMELS/README.md

 ## Documentation

-For more information and documentation visit [this page](https://fau-lap.github.io/NOMAD-CAMELS/).
+For more information and documentation visit [the documentation](https://fau-lap.github.io/NOMAD-CAMELS/).

 # Changelog